HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ## What is XML

 XML (eXtensible Markup Language) is a format for storing and transporting structured data.
-It looks similar to HTML but unlike HTML, XML lets you define your own tags.
+It looks similar to HTML, but unlike HTML, XML lets you define your own tags.
 Here is a simple XML document:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>